exercism/typescript/exercises/practice/grade-school/.docs/instructions.md

     So the answer is: Anna, Barb, Charlie, Alex, Peter, Zoe and Jim"

 Note that all our students only have one name (It's a small town, what do you want?) and each student cannot be added more than once to a grade or the roster.
-In fact, when a test attempts to add the same student more than once, your implementation should indicate that this is incorrect.
+In case someone attempts to add the same student more than once, this student's grade should be updated.